-If you can’t work in your usual job because of an illness, physical injury or mental disorder, you will want to claim your TPD entitlements through your super fund.
+If you can’t work in your usual job because of an illness, physical injury or mental disorder, you will want to make a TPD insurance claim through your super fund.
 Being unable to earn an income will increase your anxiety and stress when seeking a positive outcome for your case.

-As one of Australia’s leading insurance claim law firms.
-Daily we help injured workers access their due entitlements.
+As one of Australia’s leading insurance claim law firms, we help injured workers access their due entitlements daily.
 The most frequent question we hear from our clients is:

-The second common query is: How long does it take for a TPD Claim? >
+The second common query is: How long do TPD claims take? >

-The simple answer is that the complexity or simplicity of your case will determine the length of time for an insurance payout.
-This article will explore the elements that impact the time taken to process a TPD claim and some steps you can take to ensure a speedy resolution.
+The simple answer is that the complexity or simplicity of your case will determine the length of time required for a typical TPD payout.
+This article will explore the elements that impact the time taken to process a TPD claim and receive a lump sum payment and discuss some steps you can take to ensure a speedy resolution.

 What is the waiting period before I claim my TPD?

 Before claiming your TPD benefits, you must have stopped working.
 There is a waiting period between your cease employment date and your claim lodgement date.
 The terms and conditions of your disability insurance policy will determine your waiting period.
 For most people, this is a 3 to 6-month delay before you can start the claim process.

 If you can’t work due to an illness, injury or mental health problem and would like to understand your opportunity to make a compensation claim, please get in touch with our lawyers or solicitors for expert legal advice.